-At the 2019 American Society of Tropical Medicine and Hygiene (ASTMH) Annual Meeting, FHI Clinical hosted a dinner for a group of speakers and guests from all facets of clinical research — sites, pharma, government, academia, nongovernmental organizations and biotech.
+At the 2019 American Society of Tropical Medicine and Hygiene (ASTMH) Annual Meeting, FHI Clinical hosted a dinner (unaffiliated with ASTHM) for a group of speakers and guests from all facets of clinical research — sites, pharma, government, academia, nongovernmental organizations and biotech.
 We discussed strategies to keep sites active and leverage research-ready sites (and their patient populations) in areas that are not necessarily front of mind.
 With this blog series, we will describe some of the topics discussed during the event.

 Wasted Investment and Missed Opportunities